-A once-revered historian dared condemn revisionism, was attacked for it, then predictably and disgracefully apologized.
+A once-revered historian James Sweet, Ph.D., dared condemn historical revisionism, was assailed, then predictably and disgracefully apologized.

 “History by apprising [citizens] of the past will enable them to judge of the future; it will avail them of the experience of other times and other nations; it will qualify them as judges of the actions and designs of men; it will enable them to know ambition under every disguise it may assume; and knowing it, to defeat its views.” —Thomas Jefferson (1781)

 Where are the academicians with courage and integrity?
 There was a time when college and university profs were counterculture leaders, which for decades meant they marched in lockstep with the Left.
 Today, though, they fancy themselves counterculture protagonists.
 Now that the socialist oppressors are in control, they continue to embrace the leftist culture in the safety of the academy, which has become little more than a political and cultural echo chamber.

 If I had to choose just one intellectual who has most exemplified in recent decades the courage and integrity that all professors should embrace, it would be Marine veteran Thomas Sowell, senior fellow at Stanford’s Hoover Institution, who is often cited in The Patriot Post.
 A close second would be our longtime supporter and former distinguished professor of economics at George Mason University, Walter E. Williams, an Army veteran.
 When Williams passed away in 2020, his friend Sowell wrote about him in remembrance.